Wilhelm von Dörnberg

 Wilhelm Caspar Ferdinand Freiherr von Dörnberg (14 April 1768 – 19 March 1850) was a German army officer who served in the French Revolutionary and Napoleonic Wars.

 Life

 Family

 The family of Freiherrs of Dörnberg derived from the Protestant Hessian nobility and was a member of the Old-Hessian 'Ritterschaft'.
-Since 1732 it had held the office of Erbküchenmeister (Erbhofmeister) of Hesse-Kassel.
+Since 1732, it had held the office of Erbküchenmeister (Erbhofmeister) of Hesse-Kassel.

 Early career

 Dörnberg joined the First Guard Battalion of Hesse-Kassel in January 1783 and was appointed First Lieutenant on 22 January 1785.
 His first war experience was gained in the 1792 in campaign against France in the Champagne Region.
 On 6 December 1792, he received his patent as a Staff Captain.

 Dörnberg's Uprising (22–24 April 1809)

 Dörnberg was involved with various anti-French plotters and agitators both locally in Westphalia and likely within Berlin.
-He accepted a commission in the Westphalian Guard in December 1807 and rose quickly in rank apparently gaining King Jerome's trust.
+He accepted a commission in the Westphalian Guards in December 1807 and rose quickly in rank, apparently gaining King Jérôme's trust.

-He was even promoted to Royal Adjutant and commander of the Garde-Jäger in late February 1809.
+He was promoted to Royal Adjutant and Commander of the Garde-Jäger of Marburg in late February 1809.
+The uprising itself was preceded by many secret meetings, centered at Wallenstein Abbey and the "Dörnberg Temple" in Homberg.
+Abbess Marianne von und zum Stein, Canoness Karoline von Baumbach and Dörnberg met there.
+The plan was to incite the military against their monarch.
+Armed men were to gather in Homberg, Wolfhagen, Münden, Gudensberg, and Hofgeismar, and capture the King with the soldiers in Kassel.

 With an imminent war between France and Austria in the spring of 1809, it must have seemed to the plotters that the time was right.
 A separate early April insurrection by former Lieutenant Katte was apparently planned to seize the important fortress of Magdeburg.
 Despite Katte's rebellion quick collapse by the 5th of April, Dörnberg and his followers continued with their own plans around the capital of Westphalia, Kassel.

-By the morning of 22 April 1809 several different groups began moves originally designed to seize King Jerome and secure the capital.
+By the morning of 22 April 1809, several different groups began moves originally designed to seize King Jérôme and secure the capital.
 But coordination was difficult and the lack of discipline was fatal to the cause.
 By the morning of April 23, a small yet organized French and Westphalian force (most of the 1st Cuirassiers under Oberst Marschall) led by GD Jean-Jacques Reubell opposed the southern mob of rebels that eventually gathered at the tiny hamlet of Knallhütte (now Kirchbauna) 10 kilometers south of Kassel and quickly dispersed them.